hurdofchris/UniverseGame/Roadmap/Game/World/Generation/Universe.md

 # Universe
 Generate a distribution of masses consistent with Baryon Acoustic Oscillaions after the Expansion Period of the Big Bang.
+The masses will be on the scale of galactic filament attractors.

 For the calculated universe radius, take the longest distance that a player could travel at full warp with a straight route if the game simulated it 24/7 for 100 real years and multiply it by 5.